Soliton resolution for the energy-critical nonlinear heat equation in the radial case: Sequential bubbling for finite time blow-up solutions

-Consequently, if we consider the nonlinear energy then
+Consequently, if we consider the nonlinear energy, then

-The first term in the RHS of the above equality tends to zero so we only need to show that the second term also tends to zero.
-For this, we observe that by using a cutoff function and then Sobolev inequality we get
+The first term in the RHS of the above equality tends to zero, so we only need to show that the second term also tends to zero.
+For this, we observe that by using a cut-off function and then the Sobolev inequality, we get

-as $t\to T_+$ and therefore we get
+as $t\to T_+$, and therefore we get